oslabs-beta/YESQL/README.md

 ## How to Contribute
-YeSQL is proud to be an open-source product and we welcome contributions!
+Yesql is proud to be an open-source product and we welcome contributions!

 To contribute, please follow the following guidelines:
 1. Fork and clone this repository.